Debarunn1806/MSP430-7-Segment-Counter-/README.md

 # MSP430 7-Segment Counter

 ## Overview
-This project demonstrates a **7-segment counter** implemented using the **MSP430 microcontroller**, part of Texas Instruments' ultra-low-power MSP430 family.
+This project demonstrates a **7-segment counter** implemented using the **MSP430 microcontroller** .
 The MSP430 is designed for energy-efficient applications and features a powerful 16-bit RISC CPU, 16-bit registers, and optimized low-power modes.
 This project utilizes the MSP430's GPIO pins to drive a 7-segment display, incrementing the count value from 0 to 9 in a loop.

 ## Features
 - **Microcontroller**: MSP430 (Ultra-low-power, 16-bit RISC architecture).